-From here, you’ll have to try and match all of possible outcomes regarding a sporting event to ensure that whatever happens, you still manage to get a winning bet.
+From here, you’ll have to try and match all of the possible outcomes regarding a sporting event to ensure that whatever happens, you still manage to get a winning bet.

-And some punters have manage to successfully use lay betting tips like these so as to guarantee themselves a profit.
+And some punters have managed to successfully use lay betting tips like these so as to guarantee themselves a profit.
 So let’s have a look at a good bet example that should be able to answer any questions of how does lay betting work.

 How does lay betting work in a practical test?